- Academic Affairs

 Once an IP address and other information have been obtained, the RIAA, MPAA, and other copyright owners and their representatives can file a "John Doe" lawsuit and issue a subpoena to the ISP demanding the identity of the user connected to that IP address.

 Copyright law provides no blanket exception from liability for university students based solely upon their status as students.
-There are limited circumstances where use of copyrighted materials without permission is allowable.
+There are limited circumstances in which the use of copyrighted materials without permission is allowable.
 One of these circumstances is under the legal doctrine of "fair use," such as for purposes of news reporting, criticism, commentary, or teaching.
-Whether use of copyrighted material without permission is "fair use" depends on a very detailed, case-by-case analysis of various factors.
-For a better understanding of these factors, please visit the U.S. Library of Congress website.
+Whether use of copyrighted material without permission is fair use depends on a detailed, case-by-case analysis of various factors.
+For a better understanding of these factors, visit the U.S. Library of Congress website.

 For legal alternatives to copyright infringement and more information about copyright compliance, please visit the EDUCAUSE website.

 When you buy music or movies online or buy a CD or DVD, it is important to understand the answers to the following questions:

 - What permissions come with the product?
 These range from very broad Creative Commons permissions, which allow for redistribution under certain conditions, to very restrictive requirements, which allow play on only one machine, or allow only streaming, etc. It is incumbent upon you to understand the permissions.